sudar/Arduino-Makefile/arduino-mk-vars.md

 **Description:**

 Directory where the Arduino IDE and/or core files are stored.
+Usually can be auto-detected as `AUTO_ARDUINO_DIR`.

 **Example:**